rgknp/AIDayLabs/lab02.1-azure_search/0_README.md

 # Developing Intelligent Applications with Azure Search

-This hands-on lab guides you through creating an Azure Search service that will be used in later labs to increase the effectiveness of your Picture Bot that returns images a user searches for.
+This hands-on lab guides you through creating an Azure Search service that will be used to create an intelligent bot (that you will create in later labs) that returns images a user searches for.

 ## Objectives